 Baby bank moves into new Shrewsbury headquarters to help meet growing demand

-Housing Plus Group has helped support a baby bank as it moves into its new headquarters in Shrewsbury.
+A baby bank has moved into its new headquarters in Shrewsbury as demand for its service grows.

 Little Stars works to ensure babies and children across Shropshire have access to the essentials they need at every stage of childhood such as nappies, equipment, clothing and school items.

-Due to increasing demand, it has now moved into its own dedicated building on Battlefield Enterprise Park to allow it to upscale its operations and to continue providing this much-needed service for families.
+Due to increasing demand, it has now moved from the Darwin Centre into its own dedicated building on the Battlefield Enterprise Park in Shrewsbury to allow it to upscale its operations and to continue providing this much-needed service for families.

+The baby bank was supported in its move by Shropshire housing association Housing Plus Group.

 To help cover setup costs and make the new building comfortable for staff and volunteers, Housing Plus Group donated £2,000 to the charity.